LuBru90/raspiI2C/README.md

 # Raspberry Pi 3 b+ | C | I2C | SHT21 | ADS1115 | Thingspeak
 ## About this project
-In this project two i2c sensors are used to measure the room temperature, rel. humidity brightess and the moisture in the soil of a plant.
+In this project two i2c sensors are used to measure the room temperature, rel. humidity brightness and the moisture in the soil of a plant.
 The used i2c sensors are the **SHT21 (temperature and humidity)** and the **ADS1115 (brightness and soil moisture).**
 A cronjob is used to send the obtained data every hour to thingspeak.